What is the History Roadshow?

 Teachers and presenters wishing to be involved can express interest at any time.

-For more information and to register your interest in hosting and / or attending a History Roadshow event in 2016, please contact:
+For more information and to register your interest in hosting and / or attending a History Roadshow event, please contact:

 Executive Officer, History Council of Victoria Inc